-It is any disorder in which there is an abnormally low amount of platelets
+It is any disorder with an abnormally low amount of platelets.

-Platelets are parts of the blood that help clotting.
+Platelets are parts of the blood that help to clot.
 This condition is sometimes associated with abnormal bleeding.

-The platelets stop the bleeding by agglomeration and formation of plugs in the lesions of the blood vessels.
+The platelets stop the bleeding by aggregation and formation of plugs in the lesions of the blood vessels.

-Thrombocytopenia often occurs as a result of a major disorder, such as leukemia or a problem with the immune system.
+Thrombocytopenia often occurs due to a significant disorder, such as leukemia or a problem with the immune system.
 Or it can be a side effect of taking certain medications.